Table of Contents

 Love is important for your development

-It seems that this too (the idea of love as learning) can be scientifically backed up.
+It seems that this too (the idea of love as learning), can be scientifically backed up.

-Researchers have examined how experiencing passionate love can influence the brain chemistry.
+Researchers have examined how experiencing passionate love can influence brain chemistry.
 One study revealed that people who had recently found new love had higher levels of nerve growth factor (NGF), a protein that aids in the development and functioning of neurons, in comparison to people who were single or in long-term relationships.

 Is the fading of love inevitable then for people who have gotten used to their partners?
 That depends.